PaulChu756/potenzaProject3/ZendFramework/README.md

 Removed features
 ================

-Zend_Http_UserAgent_Features_Adapter_WurflApi
+Zend_Http_UserAgent_Features_Adapter_WurflAPI
 ---------------------------------------------

-Due to the changes in licensing of WURFL, we have removed the WurflApi adapter.
-We will be providing the WurflApi adapter to ScientiaMobile so that users of WURFL will still have that option.
+Due to the changes in licensing of WURFL, we have removed the WurflAPI adapter.
+We will be providing the WurflAPI adapter to ScientiaMobile so that users of WURFL will still have that option.

 Bug Fixes